-Editor's note: A team dedicated to finding, recovering and identifying every missing U.S. service member opens its doors to CNN International.
-Watch "World's Untold Story" Friday January 27 at 0430 GMT, Saturday at 2130 GMT and Monday at 0430 ET.
+Editor’s Note: A team dedicated to finding, recovering and identifying every missing U.S. service member opens its doors to CNN International.
+Watch “World’s Untold Story” Friday January 27 at 2330 ET, Saturday at 1630 ET and Sunday at 2330 ET.

 At the world’s largest skeletal identification laboratory more than 30 forensic anthropologists, archaeologists and dentists of Joint POW-MIA Accounting Command are working to put names to the remains.

 Based at Hickam Air Force Base – site of the Pearl Harbor attack – in Honolulu, Hawaii, JPAC is made up of all branches of the U.S. military and civilian scientists, united in the goal of bringing back all 84,000 U.S. service members who went missing during war or military action.

 The unit researches old war records and combs battle sites and aircraft crash sites in some of the most remote locations around the world.